 When My Heart Overruled My Good Sense

 I regret to say that my third horse purchase was my dream horse.
-A past champion jumper who was so beautiful he made my eyes water.
+A past champion jumper who was so beautiful, he made my eyes water.
 Slight problem, he was lame, so all I had to do was fix him right?
 (Did I wonder why I could afford him?)
-Two years and stupid amounts of money,(for a teenager) later, with my eyes watering from sadness, I gave him away.
+Two years and stupid amounts of money,(for a teenager) later, with my eyes stinging with sadness, I gave him away.
 He was still lame.

 What’s The Takeaway Message Here?

 Buying a thin shanked ring is like buying a lame horse, he may look like a knock-out, but your pocketbook will take the punch with future vet bills, er, I mean jewelry repair bills.
 Go for the well made ring and smile down the years at the pleasure it brings you.